About Carroll County

 - Divorce records are maintained by the Chancery Clerk as part of court records and are available for the statutory copy fees.

-Marriage licenses are issued by the Carroll County Circuit Clerk's office at the same Carrollton address, requiring both parties to appear in person with valid photo identification and Social Security numbers.
+Marriage licenses are issued by Carroll County Circuit Clerk's office at the same Carrollton address, requiring both parties to appear in person with valid photo identification and Social Security numbers.
 Mississippi has no waiting period or blood test requirement.
-The Mississippi State Department of Health Vital Records office, located at 570 East Woodrow Wilson Drive, Jackson, MS 39216, serves as the central repository for all Mississippi vital records and can provide certified copies for events occurring anywhere in the state, with online ordering available through VitalChek at msdh.ms.gov/vitalrecords.
+The Mississippi State Department of Health Vital Records office, located at 570 East Woodrow Wilson Drive, Jackson, MS 39216, is the central repository for all Mississippi vital records and can provide certified copies for events occurring anywhere in the state, with online ordering available through VitalChek at msdh.ms.gov/vitalrecords.

 Statewide vital records are governed by Miss.
 Code Ann. § 41-57-1 et seq.